TheBoxyBear/charttools/README.md

 Each of these elements can be read individually from a file using the non-generic version of the right class.

 ## Metadata
-Similar to reading a song: metadata can be read from one or multiple files:
+Similar to reading a song, metadata can be read from one or multiple files:
 ```c#
 Metadata metadata = Metadata.FromFile(filePath);
 Metadata metadata = Metada.FromFiles(filePath1, filePath2, filePath3...);